wieslawsoltes/Dock/docs/dock-reactiveui.md

 # Dock ReactiveUI Guide

 This document mirrors the MVVM instructions for projects that use ReactiveUI.
-The API surface is the same but the view models derive from ReactiveUI types.
+The API surface is the same but the view models derive from ReactiveUI types and commands are implemented using `ReactiveCommand`.
+The sample project `DockReactiveUISample` demonstrates these concepts in a working application.

 ## Step-by-step tutorial